PramodKumarYadav/Circle/README.md

 2. - [x] Convert PDF to TXT document.
     * Input: PDF call logs file
     * Output: Raw TXT file with calls logs and other irrelevant information.
-3. - [x] Filter out the column header record and data records
+3. - [x] Filter the data records
     * Input: Raw TXT file with calls logs and other irrelevant information.
     * Output: A filtered TXT file with only (Voice) call logs.
-4. - [x] Convert TXT to CSV document.
+4. - [x] Make this txt file parceable for csv.
     * Input: A filtered TXT file with only (Voice) call logs.
+    * Output: A csv parceable TXT file.
+5. - [x] Convert this csv parceable TXT file to a proper CSV document.
+    * Input: A csv parceable TXT file.
-    * Output: A filtered CSV file with only (Voice) call logs.
+    * Output: A proper CSV file with headers.
-5. - [x] Get the unique called phone numbers from this csv file.
+6. - [x] Get the unique called phone numbers from this csv file.
-    * Input: A filtered CSV file with only (Voice) call logs.
+    * Input: A proper CSV file with headers.
     * Output: An array of Unique phone numbers called by the user.
-6. - [x] Get the frequency (count of calls per phone number) from this csv file.
+7. - [x] Get the frequency (count of calls per phone number) from this csv file.
-    * Input: A filtered CSV file with only (Voice) call logs.
+    * Input: A proper CSV file with headers.
     * Output: An array of frequency (count of calls/per phone number).
-7. - [x] Get the names from google contacts: [If user has signed up for this](./Secrets/Readme.md)
+8. - [x] Get the names from google contacts: [If user has signed up for this](./Secrets/Readme.md)
     * Input: Phone numbers array(point 5) and location of Secrets Json.
     * Output: An array of Names corresponding to these called numbers.
-8. - [x] Make a matrix with these three parameters
+9. - [x] Make a matrix with these three parameters
     * Note: Goal is to create this matrix is such a way, that it can be used to create any output format as desired
     * Input: An array of Unique phone numbers; their corresponding frequency array; and their corresponding names
     * Output: A hastable collection array that can be converted to any format (as per the request of user)
-9. - [x] Sort this matrix in the descending order of call frequency (since there is value in knowing who we called most to least)
+10. - [x] Sort this matrix in the descending order of call frequency (since there is value in knowing who we called most to least)
     * Input: An unsorted hashtable array from previous step.
     * Output: A sorted hashtable array.
-10. - [x] Display the result as json/csv/table (what you like)
+11. - [x] Display the result as json/csv/table (what you like)
     * Input: A sorted hastable collection array that can be converted to any format (as per the request of user)
     * Output: Based on the choice made by user in the main.ps1, it could be a JSON/CSV/Table output (All outputs or any combination, possible at any given time)